SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_stepper2_a4988/README.md

 ### Start with an empty example project ###

-1. Create an "Empty C Project" for the "BGM220 Explorer Kit Board" using Simplicity Studio v5.
+1. Create an "Empty C Project" for your board using Simplicity Studio v5.
 Use the default project settings.

 2. Copy the file `app/example/mikroe_stepper2_a4988/app.c` into the project root folder (overwriting the existing file).